WireMock-Net/WireMock.Net/README.md

 You can use your favorite test framework and use WireMock within your tests, see [Wiki : UnitTesting](https://github.com/StefH/WireMock.Net/wiki/Using-WireMock-in-UnitTests).

+### Unit/Integration Testing using Testcontainers.DotNet
+You can use [Wiki : WireMock.Net.Testcontainers](https://github.com/WireMock-Net/WireMock.Net/wiki/Using-WireMock.Net.Testcontainers) to build a WireMock.Net Docker container which can be used in Unit/Integration testing.

 ### As a dotnet tool
 It's simple to install WireMock.Net as (global) dotnet tool, see [Wiki : dotnet tool](https://github.com/StefH/WireMock.Net/wiki/WireMock-as-dotnet-tool).

 ### As standalone process / console application
 This is quite straight forward to launch a mock server within a console application, see [Wiki : Standalone Process](https://github.com/StefH/WireMock.Net/wiki/WireMock-as-a-standalone-process).

 ### As a Windows Service
 You can also run WireMock.Net as a Windows Service, follow this [WireMock-as-a-Windows-Service](https://github.com/WireMock-Net/WireMock.Net/wiki/WireMock-as-a-Windows-Service).